cloudfoundry/overview-broker/README.md

   variable to `true`.
 * To force all operations to be performed synchronously, set the `DISABLE_ASYNCHRONOUS_OPERATIONS` environmental variable to `true`.
+* By default, all asynchronous operations take 1 second to complete.
+To override this, set the `ASYNCHRONOUS_DELAY_IN_SECONDS` environmental variable to the number of seconds all operations should take.

 ---